shasisingh/spring-big-files/README.md

-# How to write huge or large data in a file in java or Transfer Large Files Using a Rest API
+# How to write huge or large data in a file in java or Transfer Large Files Using a Rest.